huiyuxie/huiyuxie/README.md

 ### Hello, I'm Huiyu! :)

-I work on the project for Google Summer of Code ([GSoC Project](https://huiyuxie.github.io/)) and I will be moving to Hawaii soon!
+I work on the project for Google Summer of Code ([GSoC Project](https://huiyuxie.github.io/)) and I am now in Hawaii!

 Surfing, cycling, and photography are my passions!